Output Quality

 The Time Budget Discipline

 Enforcing time budgets requires discipline.
 The temptation to “just fix this one thing” leads to scope creep.
-Before you know it, you’ve spent fifteen minutes on what should have been a three-minute review.
+Before you know it, you’ve spent 15 minutes on what should have been a 3-minute review.

 The discipline: when you hit your time limit, stop.
 Make a decision: - Use it as-is (it’s good enough) - Regenerate (input needs improvement) - Escalate (task may not be suitable for AI)